polkadot-developers/substrate-docs/content/md/en/docs/main-docs/fundamentals/blockchain-basics.md

 However, most blockchain platforms are not designed to allow for modification or customization.
 As a result, building a new blockchain by forking has serious limitations, including limitations such as scalability that are inherent in the originating blockchain code.
-Before you explore how Substrate alleviates many of the limitations associated with other blockchain projects, it's important to understand some of the common properties that all blockchains share.
+Before you explore how Substrate alleviates many of the limitations associated with other blockchain projects, it's important to understand some of the common properties that most blockchains share.
 By learning about how most blockchains operate, you'll be better prepared to see how Substrate provides alternatives and capabilities for building a blockchain best suited to your needs.

 ## State transitions and conflicts